sci-comp/SceneBuilder/README.md

 Press `4` to enter scale mode.

-Scale mode works similarly to rotation mode:
+Scale mode works similarly to rotation mode.

 To exit scale mode: left click to apply or right-click to cancel and restore the original values.